-Best 9.7-inch iPad Pro cases
+Best Cases for the 9.7 iPad Pro (2016)

+Apple may no longer sell the 9.7-inch iPad Pro, but there are still a number of great case options out there for current owners.

+Whether you're a current 9.7-inch iPad Pro owner or you've picked up a discounted or refurbished model, you don't have to fret about lack of accessories just because the model is discontinued: There are still plenty of great cases, stands, and the like for the 2016 iPad Pro.

-While the iPad is a gorgeous piece of hardware, let's be real: Protecting it is something of a necessity given its hefty replacement price tag and easily-breakable glass screen.
+And that's great, because let's be real: Protecting it is something of a necessity given its hefty replacement price tag and easily-breakable glass screen.
 A great case can do just that — and give you some added functionality, too.

 Whether you're looking to simply protect your iPad, add storage space for your Pencil, or add a hardware keyboard to the mix, here are our favorite cases for the 9.7-inch iPad Pro.

-Note: We haven't included sleeves or bags in this roundup — keep an eye out for those in a future article!
+Note: We haven't included sleeves or bags in this roundup, but we'll have a different article for those.

 Apple Silicone Case and Smart Keyboard

 While it seems to me like Apple almost always gets first round draft pick in these best roundups, it's for a good reason: The company knows the iPad Pro better than any third-party accessory manufacturer, and if you want the nicest fit and smoothest keyboard experience, it's hard to go wrong with the Silicone Case and Smart Keyboard combination.
+(And Apple still manufactures these cases even if the 9.7-inch iPad Pro is no longer made, so take advantage of this while you can.)

-The Cases come in a variety of color-matched hues to protect the rear of your device, while the Smart Connector-enabled Smart Keyboard protects your glass screen in its closed state; unfurl it, and you'll get a one-angle view stand with full-featured hardware keyboard.
+The cases come in a variety of color-matched hues to protect the rear of your device, while the Smart Connector-enabled Smart Keyboard protects your glass screen in its closed state; unfurl it, and you'll get a one-angle view stand with a full-featured hardware keyboard.
 Typing on fabric-based keys does take some getting used to — especially if your fingertips are extra-sensitive about those sorts of things — but the keyboard's overall experience more than makes up for the initial adjustment period.

 One note for artists: Apple currently doesn't include an Apple Pencil loop on its Silicone Case, so you'll need to accessorize your Pencil if you want to keep it with this case combination.